Henri Alexandre de Catt - reader to Frederick the Great

 Born 1725

-Died Nov 23, 1795
+Died November 23, 1795

 Swiss-born scholar.
 In the 1750s he was tutor to the brothers of Belle de Zuylen in and near Utrecht.
-During his stay in Holland he met King Frederick II the Great of Prussia who travelled incognito, and who, in 1758, called Catt to Potsdam as his personal secretary and reader, a position he held until 1780.
+During his stay in Holland, he met King Frederick II the Great of Prussia who travelled incognito, and who, in 1758, called Catt to Potsdam as his personal secretary and reader, a position he held until 1780.
 In 1762 he married Ulrike Kühn, daughter of the Prussian envoy to St. Petersburg.

-Life with Boswell:
+Life with Boswell

-Boswell had heard about Catt from Belle and her family, and, on July 3, 1764, delivered a letter to him from Diederik van Tuyll.
+Boswell had heard about Catt from Belle de Zuylen and her family, and, on July 3, 1764, delivered a letter to him from Diederik van Tuyll.
 On this occasion, Boswell found Catt "dry and even insipid".
 In late July or early August of that same year, Boswell wrote a letter to Catt, requesting an introduction to King Frederick.
 Catt, in his reply, promised to mention Boswell to the King but that he could do no more, and Boswell, in fact, never was introduced to the King despite his efforts.

 Literature